How to Memorise Music0

 The Loci System

 The Loci system (pronounced LÓ si) is the oldest mnemonic system we know about, dating back to 500BC.
 In this system you take a series of well known locations – well known to you that is – and attach the items to be remembered to those locations.
 Places like your home, work, or school are suitable locations for the loci system as they will be known well enough to easily navigate in your mind.
-To use the loci system, you will choose specific locations (loci) within your home, work, or school (whatever locations you have chosen) and mentally place the items to be remembered in those locations.
-If you choose your home, for example, the loci might be; the path leading up to you house, just outside the front door, the table you place your keys, phone, or wallet on when you get home, the fridge in your kitchen, and wherever you keep the TV.
+To use the loci system, you will choose specific locations (loci) within your home, work, or school (whatever location you have chosen) and mentally place the items to be remembered in those locations.
+If you choose your home, for example, the loci might be; the path leading up to you house, just outside the front door, the table where you place your keys or wallet when you get home, the fridge in your kitchen, and wherever you keep the TV.
 There is no limit to the number of loci you can have but they should be distinct, so don’t choose two book shelves as separate loci, for example.
 The loci should also proceed from one to another in a logical order, you don’t want to back-track, and this order must be the same every time you use the system.

 One advantage of the loci system over the link and story systems is that in the link and story systems, each item leads to the next.
 So, if you forget one item in the list it will make it very difficult to remember all the ones that follow.
 This is particularly disastrous if you happen to forget the first item.
 In the loci system, however, because the order of loci is predetermined, if you forget one thing you can just proceed to the next loci and continue from there.